Recognizing Animals in Photos: Building an AI Model for Object Recognition

 Our model for recognizing specific animals in images is a neural network consisting of multiple layers.
 The initial layers are already good at understanding the world in general, so we only need to train the final layers instead of “re-inventing the wheel”.

-Visual recognition has been gaining popularity in biodiversity preservation and management.
+Visual recognition with object detection transfer learning has been gaining popularity in biodiversity preservation and management.
 Since launching our AI for Good initiative, we have been working with biodiversity researchers and practitioners to deliver wildlife image recognition machine learning models and tools.
 Our first foray into this area was our project for Wild Detect, which aligned with one of our goals at Appsilon — to use data science consulting to aid in the preservation and management of our planet’s wildlife and environment.

 The goal was to build a model for visual recognition of specific kinds of animals.
 Since I cannot publish the original model, I will use a different dataset to show how I built a Proof of Concept deep learning model to demonstrate how I approached this problem.

 I first set out to choose the animal species that I would use for developing the model.
 Last year I gave a talk at UseR in Brisbane, which was quite a journey for me.
 I had a chance to visit the Koala Sanctuary there.
 Sadly, koalas are severely affected by climate change and recently they were declared functionally extinct.
 To highlight this problem, I decided to choose Australian animals — koalas and kangaroos — for the purposes of this article.

 Visual recognition can be a powerful tool in many industries besides wildlife stewardship, including retail, defense, insurance (claims verification), and manufacturing (quality control).
 Well-trained modern deep neural networks can give us very accurate results for a wide range of problems.

 Table of contents:

 - The Dataset for Object Detection and Transfer Learning